 Sometimes people are searching for something really specific.
 This is what we call a navigational search term.
 People want to go to a specific site and type in the name of that site as a search query.
 If your website is not the site they’re looking for, people will not click on your snippet in the search result.

-Up until a year ago, Yoast ranked high on the search term [Google Analytics].
+A couple of years ago, Yoast ranked high on the search term [Google Analytics].
 We used to develop a Google Analytics plugin for WordPress (the plugin is now owned by MonsterInsights).
 Although we ranked second on the term [Google Analytics], we hardly got any traffic with this position.
 People searching for [Google Analytics] were actually navigating to the website of Google Analytics and not looking for Yoast at all.

 Post ranks, no traffic?